nabeelvalley/docs/Design Patterns/oop.md

 - What classes have in common
 - Abstracted features
-- Ovrride or extend methods
+- Override or extend methods
 - Avoid duplicate
 - Anything in superclass will be reflected in all subclasses